 The API invoker is required to send CCF-A ID to the AEF.

-Editor’s Note: How API invoker can determine to send the CCF-A ID or not is FFS.
+Note: How API invoker can determine to send the CCF-A ID is not addressed.

 Impacts to AEF:

 AEF is required to send AEF ID, API invoker ID and CCF-A ID to the CCF-B.